archetype-org/golem-proposal/README.md

 * As an Urbit Dev, I need to automatically fetch the dependencies of libraries from the registry, so that other I build the library
 * As an Urbit Dev, I need to be able to publish desks to the registry, so that other developers can use them
 * As an Urbit Dev, I need to be able to fetch desks from the registry, so that other I can use them in my test environment
-* As an Urbit Dev, I need to automatically handle versioning of my libraries when I publish, so that other developers can keep tract of the version they are dependant on
+* As an Urbit Dev, I need to automatically handle versioning of my libraries when I publish, so that other developers can keep tract of the version they are dependent on
 * As an Auditor, I need to be able to publish attestations to libraries, so that I can provide metadata about what I can confirm about the package
 * As an Urbit Dev, I need to be able to browse the packages from a GUI so that I can search them and assess any audit data, reviews, and attestations

 ### Engineering Design

 * [See Egyn Whitepaper](https://cdn.githubraw.com/archetype-org/archetype-org.github.io/ba0b901d1b308bd06f67d0c5bbd8e0ce6ed9fcf1/whitepaper.pdf)
-  * The Urbit registry will be an instance of the Egyn stack, specific to urbit.
+  * The Urbit registry will be an instance of the Egyn stack, specific to Urbit.

 # Milestones (Grab Bag Style)